usnistgov/800-63-3/sp800-63c/sec7_fal.md

 This section defines allowable Federation Assurance Levels, or FAL.
 The FAL describes aspects of the assertion and federation protocol used in a given transaction.
 These levels can be requested by an RP or required by configuration of both RP and CSP for a given transaction.

-The FAL combines aspects of [federation model](#sec4), [assertion protection strength](#sec5), and [assertion presentation](#sec6) into a single, increasing scale.
+The FAL combines aspects of [assertion protection strength](#sec5) and [assertion presentation](#sec6) into a single, increasing scale applicable across different [federation models](#sec4).
 While many other combinations of factors are possible, this list is intended to provide clear implementation guidelines representing increasingly secure deployment choices.
 Each successive level subsumes and fulfills all requirements of lower levels.
 This table presents different requirements depending on whether the assertion is presented directly or indirectly.

 Such definitions not found in the FAL table are possible but outside the scope of this document.